avinor/terraform-azurerm-log-analytics/README.md

 | NetworkMonitoring | Microsoft | OMSGallery/NetworkMonitoring |

 In addition if using Azure Firewall install the [Azure Firewall sample workspace](https://docs.microsoft.com/en-us/azure/firewall/log-analytics-samples) for viewing firewall logs.

+## Contributors

+If sharing a log analytics instance with other subscriptions it might be required to assign `Log Analytics Contributor` access to other service principals.
+Use the `contributor` input variable to assign access to other users / apps.
+This should be a list of object_ids.